cardano-foundation/CIPs/CIP-1694/README.md

   as not participating in governance.

-  The effect of delegating to `Abstain` on chain is that the delegated stake *will not* be considered to be a part of the active voting stake.
-However, the stake *will* be considered to be registered for the purpose of the incentives that are described in [Incentives for Ada holders to delegate voting stake](#incentives-for-ada-holders-to-delegate-voting-stake).
+  The effect of delegating to `Abstain` on chain is that the delegated stake *will not* be considered to be a part of the **active voting stake**.
+However, the stake *will* be considered to be **registered** for the purpose of the incentives that are described in [Incentives for Ada holders to delegate voting stake](#incentives-for-ada-holders-to-delegate-voting-stake).

 * `No Confidence`

+  If an Ada holder delegates to `No Confidence`, then their stake is counted as a `Yes` vote on every `No Confidence` action and as a `No` vote on every other action.
+  The delegated stake *will* be considered part of the active voting stake.
+  It also serves as a directly auditable measure of the confidence of Ada holders in the constitutional committee.

   If an Ada holder delegates to `No Confidence`, then their stake is counted as a `Yes` vote on every `No Confidence` action and a `No` vote on every other action.

   The delegated stake *will* be considered part of the active voting stake.
   It also serves as a directly auditable measure of the confidence of Ada holders in the constitutional committee.